 What supplements should boxers take?

-There are five main supplements boxers should definitely consider taking to improve their nutrition and training performance.
+There are six main supplements boxers should definitely consider taking to improve their nutrition and training performance.
 This includes the following:

 - Whey Protein

 - Fish Oil

 Now I’ve seen arguments for both sides of supplement usage.
 Many say there is a risk in taking supplements due to the risk of taking performance enhancing drugs or that the past greatest fighters never used them so why bother now.

 However, we live in a very different sporting performance world now where supplement usage is very much accepted and used.
 Considering the above, these are all verified in most boxing governing bodies which means they are absolutely fine to use as part of your intake plan.

 I would always recommend in using a trusted supplement supplier/brand.
 All their products go through a quality assurance throughout their creation making sure nothing ‘dirty’ gets through the product line.
 This means you will have a safe and beneficial product to use.